bsolomon1124/misc/azure/azure_notes.md

 - **Authentication**: establishing the identity of a person or service looking to access a resource
 - **Authorization**: establishing what level of access an authenticated person or service has

-**Azure Active Directory (Azure AD)** is a cloud-based identity service that helps managed authentication and authorization.

 - Authentication: verifying identity to access applications and resources
     - Self-service password reset, multi-factor authentication (MFA), custom banned password list, smart lockout services
     - MFA: requires _two or more_ elements for full authentication